-Who is diet recommended to?
+Who is the diet recommended for?

 The goal of a bland diet is to give the digestive system a rest.
 For people experiencing a flare of Crohn’s disease or ulcerative colitis, a bland, low fibre diet may help reduce the number and size of bowel movements.
 For people with gastrointestinal irritation, eliminating foods that create stomach acid can help prevent further irritation.

-The bland diet doesn’t supply all of the nutrition your body needs in the long term.
+A bland diet doesn’t supply all of the nutrition your body needs in the long term.
 If you are considering undertaking this diet, talk with your doctor about how long you should stay on this type of eating plan.
 Your doctor can also advise you on when to reintroduce different foods or food groups.